International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Conceptual-Theory.markdown

 # Moving forward: bringing together theory, measurement, and modeling

-Some awesome new work by Vidal et al. (2018) has highlighted important interactions in the rhizosphere between plant roots, fungi, and bacteria.
+New work by Vidal et al. (2018) has highlighted important interactions in the rhizosphere between plant roots, fungi, and bacteria.
 The hope is that research like this will inform how we think about SOM and eventually lead to new conceptualizations of SOM storage that can be tested, further refined, and finally modeled to help project future changes in SOC.

 ![Figure 5.
 Recent labeling and imaging techniques have given an amazing look into new conceptual models of root driven SOM storage.
 For full figure text see Vidal et a.
 (2018) DOI: [10.3389/fenvs.2018.00009](https://www.frontiersin.org/articles/10.3389/fenvs.2018.00009/full)](https://www.frontiersin.org/files/Articles/331687/fenvs-06-00009-HTML/image_m/fenvs-06-00009-g009.jpg)
 *Figure 5.
 Recent labeling and imaging techniques have given an amazing look into new conceptual models of root driven SOM storage.
 For full figure text see Vidal et a.
 (2018) DOI: [10.3389/fenvs.2018.00009](https://www.frontiersin.org/articles/10.3389/fenvs.2018.00009/full)*

 Moving forward there needs to be a focus on connecting theory, measurement, and modeling as a single process.
 When separated we fail to close the loop of the scientific method and have difficulty informing further research.
-Only by designing experiments to test conceptual theory and provide data to test/model soil systems will we be able to provide farmers, land managers, policy makers, and the general public tools to better understand soil carbon.
+Only by designing experiments to test conceptual theory and provide data to model soil systems will we be able to provide farmers, land managers, policy makers, and the general public with tools to better understand soil carbon.

 **List of important publications**:

-Triangle paper
+Blankinship et al. (2018) DOI: [10.1007/s10533-018-0478-2] (https://link.springer.com/article/10.1007/s10533-018-0478-2)

 Vidal et al. (2018) DOI: [10.3389/fenvs.2018.00009](https://www.frontiersin.org/articles/10.3389/fenvs.2018.00009/full)